GSP747

 command:

-- Run the following to see what the
+- Run the following command to see what the

 cloudbuild.yaml

-file looks like.
-Some of the lines have wrapped because of their length.
+Some lines in the output have wrapped because of their length.

 Output: